gmclan-org/script_execute_statements/README.md

 # script_execute_statements()

-function which executes only non-function parts of scripts.
+Function which executes only those parts of scripts, which aren't inside any function (global part).

 ### How it works?